FAQs

 What happens if a lot doesn’t sell?

-If an items does not sell, we always recommend arranging to put it into the following auction.
-If it does not sell for a second time, you are welcome to discuss with us the next best steps for your item and we will be happy to offer our guidance.
+If an item does not sell, we always recommend re-entering the lot for a second time.
+You are welcome to discuss with us the next best steps for your item and we will be happy to offer our guidance.

 For any other questions, please feel free to email us on auctions@whittakerandbiggs.co.uk, or alternatively you can call us on 01260 279858